 The Council provides pensions to its staff through the Cumbria County Pension Fund, part of the Local Government Pension Scheme.
 The scheme is currently a defined benefit scheme with some benefits linked to the final salary of members at retirement and some benefits linked to career average pay.
 The liabilities of the fund at the valuation date is equal to the present value of the future benefit payments.
-The main assumptions in valuing the liabilities are:
+The main assumptions in valuing the liabilities are disclosed in Note 35 to the Accounts.